What is a Video Driver?

 Once you have updated your driver, if you are running any older Microsoft OS (everything but Windows 10) you should reinstall DirectX from Microsoft.
 Be sure to review the entire page for information specific to your OS.

-If updating your video card drivers and re-installing DirectX does not help, please use the "Submit a Request" link below.
-Be sure to let Customer Support know all the steps you've taken already.
+If updating your video card drivers and re-installing DirectX does not help, please ensure that the Windows operating system and the WildTangent Games app are updated to the latest versions.

 No 3D Hardware Acceleration Found error